-As a medical cannabis producer, you are producing a valuable alternative medicine for people who desperately need it.
-You are also ready to make the shift to recreational once the law allows.
+As a medical cannabis producer, you are on the vanguard of a prosperous industry where you offer a valuable alternative remedy for people who desperately need it.
+If your state has yet to allow recreational marijuana use, you are probably also ready to make the shift once the law allows.
 Of the many challenges you face, medical marijuana tax law is most critical for your business’ longevity.

-You may not know how this sticky position can affect you come tax season.
+The catch?
+Your operation may be legal in your state.
+However, under federal law, marijuana is still a controlled substance.
+You knew this already, but you may not know how this sticky position can affect you come tax season.
 That’s where we come in.
 The seasoned professionals at Polston Tax Resolution and Accounting will guide you to success by handling your cannabis business taxes the right way.

 But the first step begins with you.
 As a business, estimating your taxes accurately gives you a leg up come tax season.
 This guide is everything you need to know to get started.